wli4/Exercise-03a-Colors-and-Particles/README.md

 You should see a very basic brick-breaker game with a HUD that will control certain effects: adding color to the blocks, the paddle, and the ball; and adding particle effects to the blocks, the paddle, and the walls.

 The signals have all been connected, and the code should basicallly be in place.
-Your assignment is to edit the following scripts, adding functionality to the update_color and update_particle methods:
+Your assignment is to edit the following scripts, adding functionality to the update_color and emit_particle methods:

  * /Background/Background.gd
  * /Ball/Ball.gd